 Making this life-changing decision can be exciting and a big step for you.
 However, all the best things in life come when you make a plan.

-If you are looking to move out at 18 and afford it, you have to plan ahead of time and start saving well before your move out date.
+If you are looking into how to move out at 18 and afford it, you have to plan ahead of time and start saving well before your move out date.
 Look for an income, save as much as you can, and stick to your budget.
 Getting this system down will not only help you move out at 18, it will help you long term in adulthood.

 Try to connect with others who were once in your shoes.
 Learn from others’ mistakes, stick to your plan, and you will have a better shot at making this a successful move.